makerdao/dai.js/README.md

 ## Usage

-Use NPM to install the library:
+Use NPM or Yarn to install the library:
 ```
 npm install @makerdao/dai
 ```